splicemachine/pysplice/docs/splicemachine.features.rst

 splicemachine.features.training_view
 ----------------------------------

-This describes the Python representation of a Training Context.
-A Training Context is a SQL statement defining an event of interest, and metadata around how to create a training dataset with that context.
+This describes the Python representation of a Training View.
+A Training View is a SQL statement defining an event of interest, and metadata around how to create a training dataset with that view.
-To see the full contents of your Training Context, you can print, return, or .__dict__ your Training Context object.
+To see the full contents of your Training View, you can print, return, or .__dict__ your Training View object.

 .. automodule:: splicemachine.features.training_view
    :members: